 Unlike sanctions in the past, recent sanctions seem to be having a direct impact on the North Korean economy.
 It appears genuine participation from China this time is also resulting in a real impact on the ground and cutting off traditionally reliable sources of income for the North Korean government.

 According to Reuters, official North Korean news agency KCNA announced on Friday that racegoers age 12 and over are now permitted to bet on jockeys in “a raffle-type system.”
 It is unclear how this form of racing betting works, but whatever it is, it represents a big change in North Korean policy and is probably a sign that the government is starting to feel the pinch.

-Previously, horse racing fans caught betting on races in North Korea faced the threat of three years’ hard labour if caught gambling.
+Previously, horse racing fans caught betting on races in North Korea faced the threat of three years’ hard labour if caught gambling in North Korea.
 The abrupt about-shift is believed to be yet another bid to raise money as the regime pushes forward with its internationally-condemned nuclear weapons program despite growing pressure to cease operations.

 KCNA also released images and video of a horse meeting at the Mirim Horse Riding Club on the outskirts of Pyongyang showing various horse riding exhibitions and races.
 YouTube channel Koryo Media also released a short video today of the event, calling it the Autumn Amateur Riders Competition:

 That the latest market to embrace horse racing betting would be North Korea is a bit of a surprise but then again, just about everything that comes from North Korea is surprising in some way or another.
 The Hermit Kingdom appears strapped for cash and has reportedly been on the lookout for all manner of new income sources to replace what has been lost under strengthening sanctions.